 I am fundamentally committed to continue deleveraging and rationalizing the Group, most particularly our holding companies Orco Property Group and Orco Germany.
-With the nearing maturity of its bond issue in April 2012 and a challenging refinancing of its key GSG Berlin assets by May 2012, I remain particularly proactive and attentive to preserve the major potential of value creation of Orco Germany by improving its balance sheet.
+With the nearing maturity of its bond issue in April 2012 and a challenging refinancing of its key GSG Berlin assets by May 2012.
+I remain particularly proactive and attentive to preserve the major potential of value creation of Orco Germany by improving its balance sheet.

-&lt;sup>2 Generating costs and no revenues, especially when leveraged with the interests charge On Leipziger, we sold the project but keeping a developer exposure, with a complement of development
+&lt;sup>2 Generating costs and no revenues, especially when leveraged with the interests charge

+&lt;sup>3 On Leipziger, we sold the project but keeping a developer exposure, with a complement of development remuneration of up to EUR 10 Million, and a profit share at completion of EUR 30 Million.